pdav/casan/arduino/libraries/sos/readme.md

 	* token
 	* type (after a CON => NON or ACK)

+* complete the rmanager class
+	* put ID & token like input msg in output msg
+	* be able to send an ACK then do the job & send and CON msg when finished

 * complete the Retransmit class
 	* check if the main loop is complete
 * complete the Sos class